-The precise details of the fiscal package are yet to be disclosed, though it is expected to include around $350B in small business loans and a further $500B for distressed companies, such as airlines.
+The precise details of the fiscal package are yet to be disclosed, though it is expected to include around $350B in small business funding and a further $500B for distressed companies, such as airlines.
 Hospitals are also expected to get a cash injection of $75B to help them manage a rush of coronavirus-stricken patients.
 Some $250B has been set aside for direct payments to Americans.

 The bailout will likely include grants — money not to be paid back — to corporations, as well as checks to Americans to help boost the economy.